-Extremely pink beet-pickled eggs aren’t just beautiful, they’re suffused with a richly flavored sweet and sour brine that pops with every bite.
-Serve the eggs alongside the pickled beets and red onions, and top with a dollop of sour cream and horseradish sauce and fresh garden herbs.
+Make a batch of beet-pickled eggs!
+These eggs aren’t just beautiful, they’re suffused with a delicious sweet and sour brine that pops with every bite.
+Serve pickled eggs alongside the pickled beets and red onions, and top with a dollop of sour cream-horseradish sauce and fresh garden herbs.

 Despite the clear blue skies and sunshine, the buds and blossoms, and the buzzing of bees and bird songs as the natural world comes to life, it’s been a tough week.
 Our littlest has her heels dug in, even over the tiniest things, and her chaos is rubbing off on the rest of us.
 At home and elsewhere, I feel like I’m walking on eggshells.